tailucas/remote-monitor/README.md

 ### Prerequisites

-Beyond the Python dependencies defined in the [Poetry configuration](pyproject.toml), the package init carries hardcoded dependencies on [Sentry][sentry-url] and [1Password][1p-url] in order to function in order to function.
+Beyond the Python dependencies defined in the [configuration](pyproject.toml), the package init carries hardcoded dependencies on [Sentry][sentry-url] and [1Password][1p-url] in order to function in order to function.
 Unless you want these you're likely better off forking this package and cutting out what you do not need.

 This project is structured as is for use with [Balena Cloud](https://www.balena.io/cloud/) and requires the Fleet *service variables* listed below to be set in order for the application to start properly.